MineProjectZ/Applied-Energistics-2-Unofficial/austri3Fix.md

 - transition plane doesn't collect items
 - legacy blocks aren't colorable
 - BlockLegacyDisplays don't rotate their faces correctly on the top and bottom
+- pattern encoder can create pattern with no inputs